vebrovski/cobalt/comments and reviews.md

 #### Replies with Cobalt - Built in comments

-You can also add replies with built in comments.
-This is something that might work (sorry, I didn't try it).
+You can also show replies with built in comments.

 ```
 <?php //show comment as reply